 “Don’t be afraid your life will end; be afraid that it will never begin.” –Grace Hansen

-In order to live life to the fullest, we must experience all that life has to offer.
+In order to learn how to get a life and live it to the fullest, we must experience all that life has to offer.
 The only way to live life to the fullest is to truly live life.
-Do things you enjoy.
-Chase your dreams.
-Achieve your goals.
-Take advantage of every experience and opportunity you can.
+Set goals in many areas of your life, and take advantage of every experience and opportunity you can.

 So much of what we do is wrapped around what we have to do or what we should do.
 The result is that we often don’t do things just because we want to.
 Find things that bring you joy, invigorate you, and light your fire.

 Try this: Identify what brings you joy and makes you feel happy or fulfilled.
 Do more of that!
-Plan more time for fun and adventure.
-Say yes more often.
+Plan more time for fun and adventure, and say yes more often.
 Make an effort to truly live a full and happy life.